FREE STANDARD SHIPPING ON ALL PRODUCTS WITHIN THE 48 STATES.

 The Genovate Alcohol Intolerance DNA Test analyzes variants in three genes: ADH1B, ADH1C, and ALDH2.
 These genes encode enzymes involved in the metabolism of alcohol.

-Immediate reactions to alcohol consumption may include facial flushing, nausea, dizziness, headaches, increased heart rate, insomnia, and severe hangovers.
-Moreover, the increased risk of esophageal cancer, cardiovascular problems, memory loss, mental confusion, and psychological issues further emphasize the potential health consequences for individuals with genetic variants impacting alcohol metabolism
+If you are genetically predisposed to alcohol intolerance, consuming alcohol may pose significant health risks.
+Immediate reactions may include facial flushing, nausea, dizziness, headaches, increased heart rate, insomnia, and severe hangovers.
+Moreover, increased risk of esophageal cancer, cardiovascular problems, memory loss, and psychological issues further emphasize the potential health consequences.

-The Genovate Alcohol Intolerance DNA Test can provide valuable insights into your genetic predisposition to alcohol intolerance, helping you make informed lifestyle choices.
-However, this information is intended for educational purposes only and should not replace professional medical advice.
+This information is intended for educational purposes only and should not replace professional medical advice.
 Always consult with a healthcare professional for personalized advice.